Repodata patching

 },

-Thankfully, you do not need to manually update each package and in fact if you do your changes will almost certainly be lost over time.
-Instead, within the bioconda-repodata-patches recipe, edit and run the gen_patch_json.py script as described below.
+Thankfully, you do not need to manually update each package and in fact if you do, your changes will be lost over time.
+Instead, update the bioconda-repodata-patches recipe, by editing the gen_patch_json.py script and building a new package version as described below.

 Modifying gen_patch_json.py